Budapestby VisitCity Guides

 What to Pack and Spa Etiquette

-Proper preparation ensures comfort and helps avoid unnecessary expenses at Lukács.
-Unlike some Budapest baths, Lukács does not offer equipment rentals, making personal items essential for an enjoyable visit.
+Good preparation makes sure you're comfortable and helps avoid unnecessary expenses at Lukács.
+Unlike some Budapest baths, Lukács doesn't rent equipment, making personal items essential for an enjoyable visit.

 Essential Items

-Swimwear is mandatory in all pool areas, with full-body covering suits generally not permitted.
+Swimwear is required in all pool areas, with full-body covering suits generally not allowed.
 A personal towel is highly recommended, as on-site purchases cost around 6,000 Ft compared to bringing your own.
-Flip-flops or waterproof slippers are obligatory for safety and hygiene on wet surfaces around pools and changing areas.
+Flip-flops or waterproof slippers are required for safety and hygiene on wet surfaces around pools and changing areas.

-Swimming caps are mandatory for anyone using the dedicated lap swimming pools, though not required for thermal or adventure pools.
+Swimming caps are required for anyone using the dedicated lap swimming pools, though not needed for thermal or adventure pools.
 A bathrobe adds comfort for moving between facilities, especially during cooler weather or when using multiple pool areas.

 Spa Etiquette and Cultural Considerations

-Lukács maintains traditional Hungarian bath culture, which emphasizes respect for other bathers and the therapeutic environment.
-Showering before entering any pool is mandatory and expected.
+Lukács keeps traditional Hungarian bath culture, which emphasizes respect for other bathers and the healing environment.
+Showering before entering any pool is required and expected.
 The mineral-rich thermal waters require this hygiene practice to maintain water quality for all visitors.

 Swimmers relaxing in a thermal pool with sunlight streaming through windows